sCrypt-Inc/scryptTS-docs/docs/bitcoin-basics/bitcoin-basics.md

 If you are new to Bitcoin development, we recommend exploring the resources listed in this section.
 While not a required prerequisite, going over these guides will help you develop a better understanding of key concepts and make it easier to begin developing sCrypt smart contracts.

-If you are already familiar with the basics of Bitcoin, feel free to skip ahead to the [How to Write a Contract](../how-to-write-a-contract/how-to-write-a-contract.md) section.
+If you are already familiar with Bitcoin, feel free to skip ahead to the [Basics](../how-to-write-a-contract/basics.md) section.

 ## Resources